dmg9626/dmg9626.github.io/blog/wu-trump.md

 <p lang="en" dir="ltr">Money over bimbos, that&#39;s what we are MAKING AMERICA GREAT AGAIN!
 Erupts your brain from the Brooklyn Zoo!<br><br>John will be interviewed by Jeanine Pirro at 9:00 P.M. on <a href="https://twitter.com/FoxNews">@FoxNews</a> at 2:00 P.M. and 7:00 P.M.</p>&mdash; donald trump tweets mixed with wu tang lyrics (@wutrump) <a href="https://twitter.com/wutrump/status/1094695081355952129">February 10, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Ok I'm not exactly sure how the idea came to be, but it was something like that.
+Ok I don't remember exactly how the idea came to be, but it was something like that.

 This was a wacky side-project that drew on my experiences in previous classes.
 A few years ago in Advanced Programming Techniques, we learned how to develop a Markov Chain that reads in a bunch of sample text, constructs a rudimentary language syntax, and generates simple (usually nonsensical) sentences.
 Later on I took Web and Mobile Development, where we learned to leverage REST APIs and make simple GET/POST requests.

 For this project I used a simple open-source Markov Chain implementation in Python, [Markovify](https://github.com/jsvine/markovify).
 It let me control stuff like sentence length, so I could ensure the tweets generated wouldn't exceed Twitter's 280 character limit.
 If you're interested in learning more about the algorithm, check out [this article](https://drmysterian.com/how-to-code-a-python-markov-chain-text-generator/); I read it before starting this project, and it was helpful to see how it works in depth.